 Make sure you inspect your orchid leaves regularly for signs of the following diseases and infections.

 While flowers like orchids should get adequate sunlight, placing them in an area where it’s too sunny could lead to sunburn on the leaves.
-You’ll know your orchid is sunburnt if the leaves are sporting dark brown or white spots.
+You’ll know your orchid is sunburnt if the leaves are turning yellow or sporting dark brown or white spots.
 These will eventually become black.